pushpinderSekhon10/2Serious/README.md

 ### Unity Setup

-Before you can run `Jaanke`, you need to set up Unity on your computer.
+Before you can run `2Serious`, you need to set up Unity on your computer.
 If you haven't already, download and install Unity Hub from [Unity's official website](https://unity.com/download).
 After installing Unity Hub, you'll need to install a Unity Editor version that is compatible with this project (e.g., Unity 2020.3.14f1).
 You can do this through Unity Hub by navigating to the Installs tab and clicking the "Add" button to add a new version of the Unity Editor.

 ### Pulling the Code